Published on April 21st, 20200

 - The front label of Almond Breeze Almondmilk Coconutmilk says it contains “Vanilla with other natural flavors” when the ingredients list does not include a vanilla ingredient.

 Lawsuits targeting other types of beverages — including tea, milk, soda, protein drinks and energy drinks — make up 11 percent of our sampling.
-Some of the products named in complaints include Monster Vanilla Cream Triple Shot Espresso, Oregon Chai Vanilla Chai Tea Latte, Walmart’s Parent’s Choice Pediatric Shakes and Horizon Milk.
+Some of the products named in complaints include Monster Vanilla Cream Triple Shot Espresso, Oregon Chai Vanilla Chai Tea Latte, Walmart’s Parent’s Choice Pediatric Shakes, Horizon Milk and Vanilla Coke.
 In these four cases, plaintiffs allege that the ingredients lists for these products reveal that they contain non-vanilla flavoring ingredients (specifically, “Natural Flavors”) and no vanilla ingredients.
 Another lawsuit alleges that, even though vanilla is in the name of Celestial Seasonings Sleepytime Vanilla herbal tea, the ingredients list shows that the tea contains a French vanilla flavoring ingredient (namely, “Natural French Vanilla Flavor”) but no vanilla ingredient, such as vanilla extract.

 For more of TINA.org’s coverage of class-action lawsuits regarding vanilla products, click here.